Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

 \subsection{Results}

-The fraction of the data which are detected by the deglitching method as contaminated by glitches, and are not used for analysis goes from 6\% for detectors with the lower amound of long glitches, to 20\%.
-Figure~8 of \cite{DPC_paper} shows a segment of data for a bolometer with high rate of glitch before and after glitch template subtraction (this was using an older version of the method, but changes are too small to be appreciated in the figure).
-This illustrates the necessity of removing long glitch templates from the data for an accurate determination of the cosmological signal.
+The fraction of the data that are found to be contaminated by glitches and are ignored in the analysis varies from 6\% (for detectors with fewer long glitches) to 20\%, depending on the bolometer.
+The averaged fraction of flagged data by HFI frequency is 14.4, 16.1, 16.8, 17.1, 12.8, and 11.2 \%, for 100 to 857 GHz.
+Figure~\ref{fig:ResTimeline} shows a segment of data for a bolometer with a high glitch rate after glitch template subtraction.
+This is the same segment as shown in Fig.~\ref{fig:Timeline} before deglitching.
+It shows clearly that the template subtraction is very effective.

-The subtraction of long and slow glitch templates allows to reduce very significantly the contamination of cosmological and astrophysical signal.
-Figure~\ref{fig:spres} compares the power spectra of noise, orthogonal to the direction of projection on the sky, from raw three-point filtered data, with and without glitch template subtraction for all detectors from 100 to 353\,GHz which are used for cosmology.
-Both data sets were flagged in the same way after glitch detection, and gaps are filled with white noise in addition to the result of gaussian smoothing of the data.
-Power spectra are computed on data chunks of size $\approx 100$\,rings which are averaged to cover the nominal mission.
-Estimation of the sky signal has been previously removed ring by ring for each bolometer using redundancies as described in Section~\ref{sec:method}, and after subtracting the averaged signal for each ring to avoid filtering the noise on time--scales larger than the ring scale.
+The subtraction of long and slow glitch templates significantly reduces the contamination of the cosmological and astrophysical signal.
+Figure~\ref{fig:spres} compares the power spectra of noise with and without glitch template subtraction.
+The power spectra are computed after sky subtraction (only the part of the noise that does not project onto the sky is left), from raw three-point filtered data (same filter as applied to the data prior to sky signal estimation and deglitching), for all the detectors from 100 to 353\,GHz that are used for cosmology.
+Both data sets were flagged in the same way after glitch detection, gaps were filled with white noise plus low frequency noise estimated from smoothing data with a Gaussian.
+Power spectra are computed on data chunks of size corresponding to about 100 rings, which are averaged over the period covered by the nominal mission.
+An estimate of the sky signal has been previously removed ring by ring for each bolometer using redundancies, as described in Sect.~\ref{sec:method}, and after subtracting the averaged signal for each ring, to avoid filtering the noise on timescales larger than the ring scale.